martinvichev9/Vector-Project/README.md

 # Vector-Project

-An C++ implementation of the std vector.
+An C++ implementation of the std vector